GAI-DXA/Drupal-Configuration-Orchestrator/README.md

 A flexible tool for managing environment-specific configuration overrides in Drupal 10+ websites.
 This package allows you to define configuration providers that can apply different settings based on the current environment, making it easy to manage configuration across development, staging, and production environments.

+> **Note**: This is a helper package, not a Drupal module.
+It works alongside your Drupal installation to manage environment-specific configurations.

 ## Requirements

 - PHP 8.1 or higher